-Three components of the ion source are changed for inert and reactive gases; the reflector, anode and magnet.
 The material of the reflector can be either graphite for inert gases or stainless steel for reactive gases.
 The different materials are used to limit the erosion rate of the reflector with each type of gas.
-If contamination is a concern, other types of reflector material are also available from KRI.
-The magnet is changed to improve the performance of the ion source with inert or reactive gases.
+If contamination is a concern, other types of reflector material are also available from KRI®.
+The anode and magnet are changed to improve the performance of the ion source with inert or reactive gases.

 If the ion source will be used with a gas other than what it was originally specified for, the reflector must be changed prior to operation.
 An alternate reflector has been supplied.
 It is possible to operate the ion source with the alternate anode and magnet for a particular gas, but doing so will limit the range of operation for the ion source.
-Refer to the alternate parts list in the Maintenance section 7 for part numbers and descriptions of the anode and magnet.
-Contact KRI to purchase an alternate anode and magnet.
+Contact KRI® to purchase an alternate anode and magnet.